 Case study: Interim Digitalisation Manager at Engineering Construction Industry Training Board

-Narinder Uppal, Consultant in our Education Practice, explains how interim manager Simon Kirby led a programme of digital transformation at the Engineering Construction Industry Training Board (ECITB)
+Narinder Uppal, Principal, explains how interim manager Simon Kirby led a programme of digital transformation at the Engineering Construction Industry Training Board (ECITB)

 The Engineering Construction Industry Training Board (ECITB) leads the skills development for the engineering construction industry in the UK.
 Responsible for providing careers information, delivering vocational qualifications and creating training standards for the industry, the non-departmental public body ultimately ensures there are enough skilled employees to meet industry needs.

 The organisation wanted broader and more efficient information technology capabilities.
 This meant that they needed to digitise a large number of their key business processes, including their learning and attainment mechanisms, online tests, licensing standards and records.

 The ECITB manages a £30 million national skills training fund which it generates via a levy on the UK’s largest engineering firms and then reinvests in the industry.
 This was another critical business area that the ECITB wanted to streamline and required the transition of the grant-management system from a heavily manual process to an automated cloud-based system.

 The amount of money levied from engineering firms is calculated based on the number of manufacturing sites, employees and contractors a company has.
 For the ECITB, collecting and managing this levy was a labour and time intensive process still carried out on paper.

 In order to provide a more efficient and user friendly system for its partners, the ECITB needed to digitise both the grant-management and account handling system.
 Doing this meant that ECITB’s account managers could spend more time on value-adding advice for their engineering firms and less time on administration.